Preparing a well-written academic CV is essential if you want to apply for a job as a lecturer, researcher, or any other academic role.

 3. Education

-When writing an academic CV, order your qualifications starting with your most recent degree.
+When writing an academic CV, order your qualifications starting with your most recent degree and working backwards.
 You should include the following information:

 4. Publications